26 Mar 2020

 Photo: Hanging Hill, Barnageeragh, Skerries

-Phase I of the project took place in 2018 and has formed a solid foundation for the gathering of fieldnames.
-Abarta Heritage were engaged to provide training to groups across the County including Skerries Historical Society, Balbriggan & District Historical Society, Garristown Historical Society, Ballyboughal Historical Society and groups from Dublin 15 as well as individuals from Rush, Lusk, Feltrim, Cloghran and Rowlestown.
+In 2018 Abarta Heritage were engaged to provide training to groups across the County including Skerries Historical Society, Balbriggan & District Historical Society, Garristown Historical Society, Ballyboughal Historical Society and groups from Dublin 15 as well as individuals from Rush, Lusk, Feltrim, Cloghran and Rowlestown.
 A survey recording sheet, project database and handbook have been developed.
-A total of 213 fieldnames were recorded by volunteers during Phase 1 and Phase II will build on this to capture a part of our heritage that is at risk of disappearing.
+A total of 900 fieldnames have been recorded by volunteers during Phase 1 and Phase II of the project capturing a part of our heritage that is at risk of disappearing.

-During 2018, volunteers across the county were given the training and skills to record the field names of their localities.
+Since 2018, volunteers across the county were given the training and skills to record the field names of their localities.
 They have been consulting old maps and documents, speaking to farmers and gathering as much knowledge as they can.
-Fingal County Council and Abarta Heritage have supported and steered these volunteers, and their work is starting to build new insights into the heritage of the area.
-'Back of the Yard', 'Front of the House', 'Ladies Stairs', 'Long Leg' and 'Collier’s Horn' are just some of the 170 field names in Fingal which have been collected as part of the Fingal Field Names Project.
+'Back of the Yard', 'Front of the House', 'Ladies Stairs', 'Long Leg' and 'Collier’s Horn' are just some of the field names in Fingal which have been collected as part of the Fingal Field Names Project.
 As part of Heritage Week 2019, Arbarta Heritage organised a Stories from Fingal’s Fields event, where volunteers shared the stories, memories and field names they have gathered.

-New volunteers are very welcome to get involved in the next phase of this exciting project.
+New volunteers are very welcome to get involved in of this exciting project.
 It is open to anyone who wants to learn more about Fingal’s heritage and the opportunity to get hands on and contribute to recording a vital piece of intangible heritage before it is lost.